Danish act on implementation in Danish law of the EU Corporate Sustainability Reporting Directive (CSRD)

 The sustainability reporting must include a description of the role the company’s management plays with regard to sustainability matters.

-The reporting must also include a description of the management’s expertise and skills to fulfil this role or the ability of management to use assistance in relation to this.
+The sustainability reporting must also include a description of the management’s expertise and skills to fulfil this role or the ability of management to use assistance in relation to this.

 Company policies and any incentive schemes related to sustainability matters

-The reporting must also state whether there are incentive schemes related to sustainability matters offered to members of the company’s management.
+The sustainability reporting must also state whether there are incentive schemes related to sustainability matters offered to members of the company’s management.

 Due diligence procedures, significant actual or potential adverse impacts and measures to prevent, mitigate, remedy or stop actual or potential adverse impacts

-The reporting must include a description of the company’s conditions and activities in relation to the following sustainability factors:
+The sustainability reporting must include a description of the company’s conditions and activities in relation to the following sustainability factors:

 (a) Due diligence procedures carried out by the company with regard to sustainability matters.
 Where applicable, this must be in accordance with other legislation requiring companies to conduct a due diligence procedure.
 For very large companies, this will include the EU directive on corporate sustainability due diligence.
 It is called the Corporate Sustainability Due Diligence Directive (CSDDD).

 (b) The main actual or potential negative impacts relating to the company’s own activities and its value chain.
 Its value chain includes its products and services, its business relationships and its supply chain.
-The reporting must also address the company’s actions to identify and monitor these impacts and other negative impacts which the company is required to identify under other legislation on due diligence by companies.
+The sustainability reporting must also address the company’s actions to identify and monitor these impacts and other negative impacts which the company is required to identify under other legislation on due diligence by companies.
 For very large companies, this will include the EU Corporate Sustainability Due Diligence Directive (CSDDD).

 (c) Any actions taken by the company to prevent, mitigate, remedy or stop actual or potential adverse impacts and the outcome of such actions.